zama-ai/concrete-ml/docs/developer-guide/contributing.md

 ## 3. Committing

-Concrete-ML uses a consistent commit naming scheme, and you are expected to follow it as well (the CI will make sure you do).
+Concrete ML uses a consistent commit naming scheme, and you are expected to follow it as well (the CI will make sure you do).
 The accepted format can be printed to your terminal by running:

 ```shell
 make show_scope